Magni M-24 Orion: Design and development

 Magni Gyro currently produces five sport autogyro models, all with similar pod and low boom, pusher engine layouts and the M-24 Orion have side by side seating and an enclosed cabin.
 It has a steel airframe with a carbon fibre cabin and engine-enclosing pod.
 Transparent, top hinged doors on either side give access to the two seats, which are slightly staggered to make the most of the cabin width.
 The 2-bladed rotor, mounted on a mast above the pod, is of composite construction.

 An 85 kW (114 hp) Rotax 914ULS flat four engine is mounted at cabin-top height and drives a 3-bladed pusher propeller.
 Below it, the slender flat-sided boom carries the fibreglass empennage, which consists of a swept horizontal stabilizer with end-plate fins and a larger, central, fin and rudder.
 The Orion has a tricycle undercarriage with the faired mainwheels, fitted with brakes, on spring cantilever legs.
 The nosewheel is unfaired.

 The Orion's immediate precursor is the XM-23 Orion, which first flew on 1 February 2007, but both share many components with the tandem, open cockpit M-16 and M-22.

 Operational history

 The Orion was first seen in public in August 2008 and a pre-production run of 10 aircraft was initiated that autumn, with full-scale production starting in 2009.

 By mid-2010 there were 11 Orions on the mainland European (Russian excluded) registers, the majority in France.
-UK type approval was reached in 2010, 4 aircraft are currently (November 2010) on the UK register, and at least one on Canadian register.
+UK type approval was reached in 2010, 4 aircraft are currently (November 2010) on the UK register, and at least one on the Canadian register.

+Operators

+ЦСП Центр специальной подготовки (STC special training center) – at least one labeled EW-458SL Training of special forces and counterterrorism.